 Their healing must continue on after they leave our home.
 All we can do is leave the door open.

 There is a LOT of pressure to "lighten up" and give our kids the "freedom" to make mistakes, because "he's going to have to deal with the real world soon."

 I believe that if we give children privileges and "freedom" that they're not ready for that we are deliberately putting them in harm's way.
 Contrary to popular opinion, I do not have my children on so short a leash that they can't mess up.
 I just try to keep them on a short enough leash that they can't hang themselves.

-Many people look at our children, especially one who has lots of structure and support so is emotionally regulated and doing well, and don't/can't see the brain damage, dysfunction, and emotional immaturity.
-They don't understand the child's diagnosis or diagnoses, or only recognize a small part of the whole that they're familiar with.
+Many people look at our children, especially one who has lots of structure and support (and therefore is emotionally regulated and doing well) and don't/can't see the brain damage, dysfunction, and emotional immaturity.
+They don't understand the child's diagnosis or diagnoses, or only recognize a small part of the whole - usually only a part that they're familiar with.

 There is a lot of pressure when our kids are teens to believe that since they are practically an adult, then we need to let them discover that they can't act this way in the "real world."